LoganXav/Golf-Club/README.md

 # Golfnco

 Welcome to the **Golfnco**.
-This repository hosts an ecommerce application built with nextjs.
+This repository hosts an a mini forms application built with nextjs.

 ## Technologies used